lucian-ilie/ALeS/README.md

 ```
 ./ALeS 10 4 .75 50 20
 ```
 This will generate 4 spaced seeds, each of weight 10 having similarity level of 0.75 for region length 50 and the seeds can have a maximum length of 20.
-The last argument is optional and ALeS accepts 4 arguments by default.
-This feature is available since the v_1.5 release.
+The last argument is optional.

 ```
 <weight> : Number of match positions in each seed